Prematho Raa: Plot

 Chandu and Vijay are brothers.
 They belong to a wealthy family where the elder brother Vijay is responsible for taking care of the business.
 The younger one Chandu is a spoilt brat and a womanizer.

 Vijay is in love with Sandhya.
 Chandu happens to visit Ooty and falls for a damsel, Geeta.
 But Geeta remains aloof.
 So he plays different tricks to attract her.
 One fine day he expresses his love to her and duly deflowers her.
 The next day, he takes the train to Hyderabad without informing Geeta and attends the marriage of his brother Vijay and Sandhya.
-At the time of marriage, Sandhya enters the scene with Geeta claiming that Geeta is the younger sister of her and Geeta was used by Chandu to satisfy his lust.
+At the time of marriage, Sandhya enters the scene with Geeta revealing that she is her younger sister and was used by Chandu to satisfy his lust.
 Sandhya breaks the marriage with Vijay.

 Chandu realizes his mistake and repents for the same.
 He approaches Sandhya and pleads with her.
 She gives him an opportunity to change.
 If she realizes that Chandu is a changed man after six months, then she will endorse the marriage of Chandu and Geeta.
 The rest of the film is all about how effectively Chandu convinces Geeta.